Engee documentation

 Description

-The Coupled Lines (Three-Phase) block models three magnetically coupled lines.
-Each line is characterised by inductance, series ohmic resistance and parallel conductivity.
+Block Coupled Lines (Three-Phase) simulates three magnetically coupled lines.
+Each line is characterized by inductance, series ohmic resistance, and parallel conduction.
 In addition, there is mutual inductance and mutual resistance between each pair of lines.

-Use this block when the magnetic coupling in a three-phase network is not negligible.
+Use this unit when the magnetic coupling in a three-phase network is not negligible.
 These effects are most noticeable when:

-• The lines are parallel and close together.
+• The lines are parallel and located close to each other.

 • The intrinsic inductance of the lines is high.